-We were living in our Uruapan home for a couple of months when our renting nightmare took place.
+We were living in our Uruapan home for a couple of months when we had our nightmare experience renting in Mexico.
 Property police arrived at our door and asked our Mexican friend to come downtown with them.
 Little did we know that this was going to lead to moving, for our fourth time in two years.
 This happened last spring.
 I am just getting around to writing this post.
 Partly because the whole experience was a little traumatic.

 Mexico is like that.
-Weird things happen with the law sometimes and all we can do is play along and be good little expats.
+Weird things happen with the law sometimes.
 You learn to live with it or you go home.
-Let me tell you the rest of the story.
+Let me tell you the rest of this particular renting in Mexico story.

-Signing a one year lease is also a common requirement for renters.
+Signing a one year lease is also a common requirement for renting in Mexico.
 Your co-signer will need to provide proof of citizenship and other legal documents.
 We are fortunate to have some great Mexican friends who helped us co-sign for our leases.
 That is why poor David, our co-signer, had to go downtown with the property police and we stayed home, worrying.

 It was a freaky situation.
 They took our innocent friend downtown and asked him all kinds of questions.
 In the end, it was claimed that the lady who rented the home to us was not the owner.
 The “real owner” wanted us out in 15 days.
 No charges would be pressed if we did as asked.

 My parents were visiting us during this whole fiasco.
 They watched the kids while we looked for a new house and they helped us pack and move.
 I am grateful for their support but this wasn’t part of our plans for their first visit to Mexico.
 It put a damper on the end of their vacation and our time spent together.

 We lost our deposit. $500 USD down the tube.
 What a bummer.
 But it could have been worse!
 The police could have arrested us and our children, claiming we were illegally living in someone’s home without consent.
 That would NOT have been good.